How To Use AeroPoints To Establish Permanent Ground Control Points Across Your Site

 Mark the ground

-Once these control point locations are identified, mark the ground using the stencil included with your AeroPoints with bright contrasting paint in the middle.
+Once these control point locations are identified, use the stencil included with your AeroPoints to mark the ground (in the middle and outer perimeter of the stencil) with bright, contrasting paint.
 You may also use another permanent marker that will be easily visible from the sky when flying your site.

 Collect location information

-Place an AeroPoint precisely over the marked location and turn it on to collect data.
+Once the paint is dry, place an AeroPoint precisely over the marked location and press the button once to turn it on to collect data.

 Mark_AeroPoint_Location.png